CarlosBertomeuM/fitness-tracker-backend/README.md

-# fitness-tracker-backend
+# FitnessTracker Backend

-A RESTful API that processes body measurements and weight data to calculate averages, track growth, and monitor physical progress over time.
+This is the backend RESTful API for FitnessTracker, an application that allows users to track physical measurements and weight over time, calculate averages and growth metrics, and visualize progress.

+## Technologies Used

+- Java 21
+- Spring Boot 3.1
+- Spring Web
+- Spring Data JPA
+- Lombok
+- H2 Database (for development)
+- MySQL / MariaDB (for production)
+- Maven

+## Project Structure